dtk/dtk-arbiter/README.md

 ##### Environment

 Arbiter uses dotenv gem to setup environment in development mode.
 File named `.env` has not been commited due to obvious security implications.
-Following are environment variables needed to start DTK Arbiter.
+Following are environment variables needed to start Dtk Arbiter.

     STOMP_HOST=
     STOMP_PORT=